How to contact PHB, Program Directory, links to advisory groups, and more. Learn about what we do to support equitable access to affordable housing.

 PHB Contacts and Public Records

-For program information, view the directory below.
+For program information, view the program directory.

 For all media inquiries, please contact the Public Information Manager: